About the Tribunal

 - Withdrawing the benefit of a block exemption regulation of the EC Commission pursuant to Article 29(2) of Council Regulation 1/2003/EC;

 - As to the acceptance, release, non-release or variation of commitments under section 31A of the Competition Act;

 - As to the imposition of any penalty under section 36 of the Competition Act or as to the amount of any such penalty.

 Appeals may also be made:

-- In respect of interim measures ordered by the OFT (or sectoral regulator) under section 35 of the Competition Act or a refusal by the OFT (or sectoral regulator) to grant interim measures.
+- In respect of interim measures ordered by the CMA (or sectoral regulator) under section 35 of the Competition Act or a refusal by the CMA (or sectoral regulator) to grant interim measures.

 The Secretary of State has power to add to the list of decisions that may be appealed.

 The Tribunal's powers under the Competition Act 1998

 The Tribunal has wide powers to determine most appeals under the Competition Act on their merits and may: